Turtlecrafter81/al-guides/Operation Siren Guide.md

 Usually fogs or some directional currents spawn around the fleet in a 5x5 square.
 Look at the radar, go into the fog, destroy the Weather Control Tower marked with a "?" and get some loot.

 ### Random event that happens in Obscured Zone/Fractured Sea/Treasure Map (they are all names to the Yellow Icon on the map):
+Treasure maps are generated peusdo-randomly like in roguelites with specific patterns with each "room" is a 5x5 square roughly making up the map dotted with some chests:
+- Small map has one room: the rally point
+- Medium map has 4 rooms: 2 rally points + 2 random events
+- Big map has 9 rooms: 1 light house + 3 rally points + 2 Weather control devices + 3 random events

 #### Siren Rally Points
 Siren rally points will keep spawning reinforcement fleets until all of them are destroyed.
 You can destroy them by moving onto them, which will force you into a fight with a siren defense fleet.
 Defeating the fleet will remove the rally point.
 Reinforcement fleets (blue in color) spawn in infinitely and they don't drop any loot, avoid them if possible.
 Clearing all Rally points spawn a Teleporter and some chests.
 In big maps (9x9) clearing 2 rally points will spawn a siren fleet which will chase your fleet down but doesn't drop any loot.